uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 - From Watford Way  to Colchester Road via edge  (10 minutes)
 - From Colchester Road to Western Avenue via edge  (15 minutes)

+Thus, the total time spent in the cars is 10 + 15 = 25 minutes.

+However, this does not represent the actual trip duration.
+The trip took 35 minutes because of a 10-minute traffic wait at Colchester Road.